How to Use Your Free Garden Planner

 garden schedule

 These are the scheduling sheets.
 It starts with the yearly overview and breaks it down from seasonal to monthly to weekly to daily.
-These will guide you in creating a daily working plan to move you forward to success in your garden.
-It will also help you to categorize seasonal jobs which are critical to the garden’s well-being.
+These will guide you in creating a daily work plan to help you succeed in your garden.
+It will also help you categorize seasonal jobs critical to the garden’s well-being.

 Annual Garden Tracker and Monthly Task Tracker

-These two pages are to help monitor progress and make notes on what is working and what isn’t.
+These two pages are to help monitor progress and note what is working and what isn’t.

 Garden Layout Sketches

-Maps are a wonderful visual tool that I love coming back to for reference when I can remember what I have planted or the tag gets lost, etc. These are also good for preliminary garden design sketches.
-They come in blank as well as two different sizes of grids to use for smaller and larger sections.
-Maps are a great tool in the gardener’s arsenal!
+Maps are a wonderful visual tool that I love coming back to for reference when I can’t remember what I have planted or when a tag gets lost.
+These are also good for preliminary garden design sketches.
+The map pages come blank, with two different grid sizes for smaller and larger sections.
+Maps are a must-have in the gardener’s arsenal!

 garden map